surt91/hk_tree/readme.md

 For a Hegselmann-Krause update of agent `i` one has to find all agents `j` with an opinion in the range `[x_i - eps_i, x_i + eps_i]`.

-The main idea is to maintain a Search Tree of all $n$ agents' opinions.
+The main idea is to maintain a Search Tree of all `n` agents' opinions.
 Every time an agent changes its opinion, the tree needs to be updated:
 Each time the opinion of an agent changes, its previous opinion has to be removed from the tree and its new opinion needs to be inserted such that the